Skip to main content

 We use specific design elements — the diagonal line, Flying WV backgrounds and icons — to visually reinforce our identity and provide flexibility for designers.

-The diagonal line is a nod to our flying WV logo, and emphasizes our constant pursuit of progress.
+The slash is a nod to our flying WV logo, and emphasizes our constant pursuit of progress.
 It can be applied in multiple ways depending on audience, message and compositional needs.

 Diagonal line 33.75 degrees

-The diagonal line should only appear at a 33.75 degree angle to the right.
+The slash should only appear at a 33.75 degree angle to the right.

 Diagonal line in gold, white, and blue

-The diagonal line should only appear in gold, white, and blue.
+The slash should only appear in gold, white, and blue.

 Diagonal line with text